 (3) The Door to Door Trading Act 1987 section 3C relates to the application of that Act to contracts made before the commencement of this section.

-40. Requests for itemised bills
+40. ACL (WA) s.
+101 (requests for itemised bills), application of for services supplied before 1 Jan 2011

 The Australian Consumer Law (WA) section 101 does not apply in relation to a supply of services to the extent that the services were supplied before the commencement of this section.

-41. Pecuniary penalties — having regard to previous findings
+41. ACL (WA) s.
+224(4)(c), interpretation of

 The reference in the Australian Consumer Law (WA) section 224(2)(c) to proceedings under Chapter 4 or Part 5-2 of that Law includes a reference to proceedings, commenced before the commencement of this section, under or in relation to —

 (a) Part VC or VI of the Trade Practices Act 1974 (Commonwealth); or